SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-08-22-get-a-little-extra-help-with-dream-build-play-2017.markdown

 ![Team, Motivation, Teamwork, Together, Group, Community](https://cdn.pixabay.com/photo/2014/07/08/10/47/team-386673_960_720.jpg)

 If you are struggling, you can use the site to find other people in the event who may be able to help you out.
-Some even may be there to just offer their services!&nbsp; I will follow up on another post about this specific service later.&nbsp;
+Some even may be there to just offer their services!
+I will follow up on another post about this specific service later.

 Remember, these profiles advertise you as much as they advertise everyone else.
 If you are stuck, shout out for help. if you have time to spare or a fantastic set of skillz, then offer your services (and maximise your potential for winning!)